Kate Walker (Syberia): Promotion and reception

-Reception

 Rachel Kaser from TheNextWeb and Catalan publication Ara considered Kate Walker to be part of an emerging trend of realistically clothed and proportioned female protagonists who have become increasingly prominent in the video game industry since the 2000s.
 Argentinean narrative designer Alejandra Bruno considered Walker to be her favorite character and highlighted her significance as the protagonist of a graphic adventure game in which she shows a strong and empathetic temperament.
 To Bruno, Walker's portrayal in the Syberia series demonstrated that video games have the potential for "narrating complex, deep events, and of transmitting subtle sensations, such as nostalgia".
 Walker also has a well-resolved transformation arc through action in Bruno's opinion, which she found interesting from the perspective of a video game's script.
 Katherine Cross, writing for Boing Boing, argued that Kate is an uncommon example of a female video game protagonist who is allowed agency and full-fledged character development.
 Cross particularly liked how Walker was written with "grace and maturity" when she discovers her fiancé Dan's infidelity and the way she ends their relationship.
 Jonathan Kaharl from Hardcore 101 was intrigued by Sokal's exploration in Syberia 3 of the "ever growing need to conform" in the face of "threatening antagonists and sights of modern decay" through Walker and the Youkols, which gives the game a darker undercurrent compared to its predecessors.
 French website Le Point positively appraised Kate Walker and declared her the opposite of sexualized and combative video game heroines like Lara Croft from the Tomb Raider franchise.